 Early pioneers began farming in Hokkaido as early as the 16th century.
 However, it was a government policy to develop Hokkaido as a source of primary production in the 19th century when broadacre rice production, cattle grazing, dairy farming and vegetable horticulture started on a large scale.
 Hokkaido also has abundant high quality seafood being surrounded by the rich arctic and subarctic waters of the Sea of Japan, the Sea of Okhotsk and the Pacific Ocean.
 The indigenous people of Hokkaido, the Ainu, add a fascinating and distinct culture to the island.

-On the 2020 Food Tour of Hokkaido you will be able to sample Hokkaido's original wagyu brand, Shiraoi beef, a great range of seafood, dairy products, and wine and whisky which is increasingly recognised in the international market.
 The tour includes a variety of culinary delights from street food and Sapporo's famous ramen to a couple of Michelin-starred restaurants, to name just a few.
 It is not just an "eatathon" either.
 You will experience a couple of unique nature walks, mochi pounding, fishing, harvesting, cooking with the fishermen's wives in a fishing village, the fascinating cities of Hakodate and Sapporo, green rolling hills and much more.

 Places visited: Shiraoi, Noboribetsu, Toyoura, Yakumo, Shikabe, Hakodate, Kuromatsunai, Niseko, Yoichi, Otaru, Sapporo and Obihiro

 Accommodation: Local boutique-style accommodation (typically 4-star) including Japanese inns

 Fitness level: Average (please refer to FAQ)